Welcome to CSC 151! The official course description for this class is:

 I will give you instructions about what forms of collaboration are permitted on each homework assignment, but generally you will be allowed to work with one or two other students from our section.

 When you work collaboratively on a homework assignment, only one submission is required.
 However, all group members are jointly responsible for ensuring a submission is made.
-For this reason, I recommend submitting assignments while you are sitting together and including all named group members in the CC: line of the e-mail.
+For this reason, I recommend submitting labs while you are sitting together and including all named group members in the CC: line of the e-mail.
 This also makes it easy for the grader to provide feedback to everyone on the submission.

 Each Friday, there will be a ten-minute written quiz covering one or two key ideas from the previous week.
 Because lab work is done in pairs, the quizzes are intended to check each individual student’s understanding of these ideas in a timely fashion (i.e., well before the examinations).
 If you (or the class as a whole) are missing a key concept, I want to revisit that concept as soon as possible so we can build on it in later lessons.
 Moreover, studies show that testing is a surprisingly effective learning device.

 If you arrive to class late on a quiz day for any reason, please enter as quietly and discreetly as possible.
 In order to avoid distractions to your classmates, you will receive a quiz with whatever time remains and be asked to submit it with the rest of the class.
+If you wish, you may explain your tardiness after class.

 You should find the exams challenge you to go beyond what we have done in class.